Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 \begin{proposition}[DP confession is a reflection-family ascent under external soundness license] The dependency-pair confession instantiates the uniform-reflection / externally licensed ascent pattern of Feferman~\cite{feferman1962transfinite}, Kreisel and L\'evy~\cite{kreisellevy1968reflection}, and Beklemishev~\cite{beklemishev2018reflection}: the base proof system $S$ fails to derive $R(a)$; an extension-style package $S'\supseteq S$ carrying an external schematic annotation $\mathrm{AG}(\pi)$ derives $R(a)$; and the resulting ascent is tracked at the artifact-facing $\Pi^0_2/\mathrm{I}\Sigma_1$ register of Proposition~\ref{prop:ag-pi02}.
 In the duplicator case, $S$ is direct aggregation, $\mathrm{AG}(\pi)$ is the Arts and Giesl soundness theorem, and $\pi$ is the step-argument dimension. \end{proposition}

 \begin{proof} Direct aggregation $S$ fails to derive termination of the duplicator from any derivation that incorporates the step-argument dimension (Theorem~\ref{thm:canonical-instance}, Corollary~\ref{cor:universal-oi}).
 The Arts and Giesl soundness theorem~\cite{artsgiesl2000} is a metatheorem, external to $S$, certifying that termination of the transformed dependency-pair problem is equivalent to termination of the original.
 The extension-style package $S'$ obtained by admitting this soundness license as a schematic annotation derives the termination verdict.
-The proof-theoretic placement of that license at $\Pi^0_2$ complexity and $\mathrm{I}\Sigma_1$ formalizability is recorded in Proposition~\ref{prop:ag-pi02}.
-The point of the proposition is the reflection-family ascent pattern, namely blocked base layer, external license, transformed resolution, and licensed reimport, not a separately established conservativity theorem for the direct-aggregation package itself. \end{proof}
+Its proof-theoretic placement at $\Pi^0_2$ complexity and $\mathrm{I}\Sigma_1$ formalizability is recorded in Proposition~\ref{prop:ag-pi02}.
+The point of the proposition is the reflection-family ascent pattern, namely blocked base layer, external license, transformed resolution, and licensed reimport, rather than a separately established conservativity theorem for the direct-aggregation package itself. \end{proof}